mattermost/docs/source/install/install-kubernetes-operator.rst

 Installing the Mattermost Operator
 ============================

 The Mattermost Kubernetes Operator allows you to easily deploy and manage Mattermost installations through a single Kubernetes manifest.
+This operator is continuously being developed and will include additional features in the future.

 **1. Install the MySQL operator**